-Clinical training teams are an integral part of the clinical training program.
+The Clinical Team model provides additional traning and support for students throughout their practicum experiences.
+A Clinical Mentor meets weekly with Clinical Teams of five to eight students at various levels of practiucm training.
 These teams are designed to enhance the clinical skills and professional growth of each student.
-A clinical faculty member leads teams of six to eight students at varying levels of practicum training.
-The mixture of training levels provides a rich training environment in which students learn from each other as well as from the faculty leader.
-Students present clinical cases and discuss diagnostic, therapeutic, ethical and case conceptualization issues with the team.
-The clinical faculty member oversees, evaluates and provides constructive feedback to students with the purpose of facilitating their clinical skills and professional growth.
+The mixture of training levels provides a rich training environment in which students learn from each other as well as from the faculty mentor.
+Students present clinical cases and discuss diagnostic, therapeutic, ethical, and case conceptualization issues with the team.
+The Clinical Mentor overseees, evaluates, and provides constructive feedback to students with the purpose of facilitating their clinical skills and professional growth.

 Clinical teams meet for one hour every Wednesday morning during the fall and spring semesters.
 Students join clinical teams in the spring semester of their prepracticum year and continue meeting with a clinical team throughout their practicum and preinternship training.
 Faculty members rotate to a new team at the beginning of each semester so that students are exposed to a variety of supervision styles and case conceptualization models throughout their training.
 Faculty members also have the opportunity to observe and monitor the clinical skill development of each student through this process.